7 tips to avoid hidden business broadband costs

 Your business is reliant on your connection to the outside world.
 If you take orders via email or a website then downtime equals loss of money, that’s obvious.
-However, there are sometimes key differentiators between providers that businesses overlook – often through lack of understand of the implications.
+However, there are sometimes key differences between providers that businesses overlook – often through lack of understand of the implications.
+Remember that not all business broadband costs are financial!

 Although the terminology often confuses business owners further, going for the faster broadband technologies offer greater reliability and the ability to do more.
 There’s a great blog here about the differences.
 If broadband is the right solution for you, then Full Fibre is the best of the broadband range and faster, the better too.
 Don’t forget, you need to consider upload as well as download speeds so take a second look at what you’re getting.